 - represent extensive interstitial sarcoid granulomas below the resolution of HRCT rather than alveolitis

-- usually a minor feature and present only in patients with severe fibrosis
+- usually a minor feature and present only in severe fibrosis

 - mainly the middle and upper lung zones